mlprojectrv/project_rv/report.md

 ## 438 Levels:  Abuse Without Great Harm ...
 Voyeurism
 ```
 #### Race
-Since one of our goals is to see if the algorithm is biased againest African Americans crimnals, we simply convert all the non-black race to 0, black to 1 (basically a column to 'Isblack').
+Since one of our goals is to see if the algorithm is biased against African Americans criminals, we simply convert all the non-black race to 0 and black to 1 (basically a column to 'Isblack').